Sergey Nivens - Fotolia

-Service providers working with IP networks are very clear that the Border Gateway Protocol (BGP) is the most complex and difficult to configure Internet protocol.
+Service providers working with IP networks are very clear that the Border Gateway Protocol, or BGP, is the most complex and difficult-to-configure internet protocol.
 Its emphasis on security and scalability makes it essential, however.
-This guide offers you a detailed look at how and why BGP-enabled routers in core networks exchange information securely with several hundred thousand IP prefixes, as well as simple and advanced approaches for troubleshooting connectivity problems.
+This tutorial gives you a detailed look at how BGP works, and offers simple and advanced BGP troubleshooting options, so your BGP-enabled routers can exchange information securely with several hundred thousand IP prefixes and keep the internet running.

-If you have to explain to someone new to the service provider environment what Border Gateway Protocol (BGP) is, the best definition would be that it's the routing protocol that makes the Internet work.
-As the address allocation in the Internet is nowhere nearly as hierarchical as the telephone dialing plan, most of the routers in the service provider core networks have to exchange information about several hundred thousand IP prefixes.
-BGP is still able to accomplish that task, which is a good proof that it's a highly scalable routing protocol.
+If you have to explain what BGP is to someone new to the service provider environment, the best definition is that it's the routing protocol that makes the internet work.
+As the address allocation in the internet is not nearly as hierarchical as the telephone dialing plan, most of the routers in service providers' core networks need to exchange information about several hundred thousand IP prefixes.
+BGP is still able to accomplish that task, which is proof it's a highly scalable routing protocol.

-The Border Gateway Protocol routing information is usually exchanged between competing business entities -- Internet Service Providers (ISPs) -- in an open, hostile environment (public Internet).
-BGP is thus very security-focused (for example, all adjacent routers have to be configured manually), and decent BGP implementations provide a rich set of route filters to allow the ISPs to defend their networks and control what they advertise to their competitors.
+BGP routing information is usually exchanged between competing business entities in the form of internet service providers (ISPs) in an open, hostile environment -- the public internet.
+BGP is very security-focused -- for example, all adjacent routers have to be configured manually -- and decent BGP implementations provide a rich set of route filters to allow ISPs to defend their networks and control what they advertise to their competitors.

-In BGP terminology, an independent routing domain (which almost always means an ISP) is called an autonomous system.
+In BGP terminology, an independent routing domain, which almost always means an ISP network, is called an autonomous system.

-BGP is always used as the routing protocol of choice between ISPs (external BGP) but also as the core routing protocol within large ISP networks (internal BGP).
+BGP is always used as the routing protocol of choice between ISPs (known as external BGP), but also as the core routing protocol within large ISP networks (known as internal BGP).

 All other routing protocols are concerned solely with finding the optimal path toward all known destinations.
 BGP cannot take this simplistic approach because the peering agreements between ISPs almost always result in complex routing policies.
 To help network operators implement these policies, BGP carries a large number of attributes with each IP prefix, for example:

-- AS path -- the complete path documenting which autonomous systems a packet would have to travel through to reach the destination.
+- Autonomous system (AS) path -- the complete path documenting which autonomous systems a packet would have to travel through to reach the destination.

-- Local preference -- the "internal cost" of a destination, used to ensure AS-wide consistency.
+- Local preference -- the internal cost of a destination, which is used to ensure AS-wide consistency.

 - Multi-exit discriminator -- this attribute gives adjacent ISPs the ability to prefer one peering point over another.